Preimplantation Genetic Diagnosis (PGD) Benefits & Concerns

-Preimplantation genetic diagnosis (PGD) is a procedure used prior to implantation to help identify genetic defects within embryos created through in vitro fertilization to prevent certain diseases or disorders from being passed on to the child.
+Preimplantation genetic diagnosis (PGD) is a procedure used prior to implantation to help identify genetic defects within embryos.
+This serves to prevent certain genetic diseases or disorders from being passed on to the child.
+The embryos used in PGD are usually created during the process of in vitro fertilization (IVF).

 How is the PGD performed?

-- The cells are then evaluated to determine if the inheritance of a problematic gene is present in the embryo.
+- The DNA of the cells is then evaluated to determine if the inheritance of a problematic gene is present in each embryo.
+This process takes at least one full week.

 Who can benefit from PGD?